 UK DRI Group Leader

-With expertise in RNA and CRISPR, Dr Marc-David Ruepp joins the UK DRI at Kings to lead a new research group.
+With expertise in RNA biology and genome editing, Dr Marc-David Ruepp joined the UK DRI at King’s in 2018 to investigate altered RNA metabolism in neurodegeneration.
 Obtaining his PhD from the University of Bern, Switzerland, in 2009, he went on to complete postdoctoral training in Oliver Mühlemann’s lab, followed by establishing his first group in 2015.
-Marc-David is academic editor at Cell Stress, and received the title of 'Privatdozent' in 2018.
-At the UK DRI his lab will focus on the role of RNA-binding proteins in amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
+He subsequently achieved his Venia Docendi at the faculty of science in 2018.
+At the UK DRI his lab mainly focuses on the role of RNA-binding proteins and dysfunctional RNA metabolism in amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).

 1. At a glance